dappnode/DAppNode/README.md

 ## Releases

-Create releases manually with github actions, the github action to run is: **Pre-release**.
-Requirements are:
+Create releases manually with Github actions, the Github action to run is: **Pre-release**.
+The requirements are:

 - Introduce the core packages versions
 - There must exist the corresponding core package release for the specified version